typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ```

 That loop can be slow, we could be talking about a big file and
-as described in the "*Concurrency and Cancelation*" section,
+as described in the "*Concurrency and Cancellation*" section,
-cancelation is a concurrent action with whatever goes on in `use`.
+cancellation is a concurrent action with whatever goes on in `use`.

 And in this case, on top of the JVM that is capable of multi-threading,
 calling `io.close()` concurrently with that loop